-Employees in their initial probationary employees may be terminated during their probationary period at the discretion of the Employer without recourse to the Grievance and Arbitration

-Procedure.
-Employees who transfer to a new position may be disciplined or terminated by the Employer for just cause and shall have recourse to the Grievance and Arbitration procedure.
+Employees in their initial probationary employees may be disciplined or discharged during their probationary period at the discretion of the Employer without recourse to the Grievance and Arbitration Procedure.
+Employees who transfer to a new position may be disciplined or discharged by the Employer for just cause and shall have recourse to the Grievance and Arbitration procedure.